shukriadams/arewedown/docs/settings.md

 ### HTTP 200

 The simplest (and default) watcher is the HTTP check.
-It queries a URL and fails if it doesn't get a HTTP code of 200.
-You can specify another HTTP code if you expect something other than 200, such as a `403` if the url prompts you to login.
+It queries a host and fails if it doesn't get an HTTP code 200 back.
+You can specify another HTTP code if you expect something other than 200 (such as a `403` if the host prompts you to login).

     watchers:
         mytest: